TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 6. Extract a genre sample that will be used for manual evaluation: use the script `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` There are two outputs:
     - `/datasets/annotated/MaCoCu-{suffix}-genre-sample.jsonl` - the genre sample with all information
     - `/datasets/annotated/MaCoCu-{}-genre-sample-for-annotation-tool.jsonl` - the genre sample, prepared to be imported to the Dockanno annotation tool (without source text and with less information)
+7. Evaluate the sample after annotation: `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb`
+8. If needed, annotate additional instances: see section `Add additional instances to the sample to achieve 10 instances per label` in `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` to prepare additional instances; and section `Add additionally annotated instances` in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to merge them with initial sample and get final evaluations.

+Final outputs are:
+- `manual-annotations/MaCoCu-{lang}-genre-sample-evaluated-complete-sample.jsonl` - manually evaluated samples - initial samples + additional instances (so that each label was evaluated on 10 instances); Multiple texts and Other texts are marked, but included in the sample - use the code in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to discard them and evaluate them.

 Here are the paths to the files: